tschm/scribble/README.md

 ### 📋 Prerequisites

-- Python 3.10+
+- Python 3.12+
-- Dependencies listed in `requirements.txt`:
+- Dependencies:
-  - numpy: For numerical operations
+  - marimo==0.13.15: For the interactive web interface
-  - plotly: For creating interactive visualizations
+  - numpy==2.2.3: For numerical operations
-  - marimo: For the interactive web interface
+  - plotly==6.1.2: For creating interactive visualizations

 ### 🔧 Installation